 The amount of light your plants are receiving, or the lack thereof, can determine how you can revive your dying plants.
 If the light situation simply changed due to factors within the house or outside in your garden, your plant might simply need a change of location in order to receive the proper lighting it needs to grow and thrive.

 Plants that aren’t adequately fed will eventually experience a deterioration in their health.
 Watering your plants daily might be the quick fix you need to revive your struggling plants.
 It’s important to not only water your plants regularly, but providing the right amount of water is another contributing factor to keeping them healthy.
+You can also add underground pipping irrigation systems to automate your watering.

 Remove Dead Leaves